 But your creditors don’t care about how your purchasing habits improve your personal happiness or quality of life.
 They just want to recover the money they lent you – with interest.

 The risk that you won’t repay your loans is known as your credit risk.
 For obvious reasons, lenders don’t like borrowers with elevated credit risk.
+With less than perfect credit, you may have difficulty obtaining favorable terms on an unsecured personal loan – or finding a lender willing to issue an unsecured loan to you at all.

 To assess your personal credit risk, lenders rely on three-digit credit scores.
 Your personal credit score (which you can obtain on paid sites such as MyScore [a Money Crashers partner] or other sources listed below) is based on the information contained in your credit report, a comprehensive look at your recent financial history.
 Credit reports include data on past loan payments (including late or delinquent payments), bankruptcies, foreclosures, credit utilization, credit applications, and more.
 In the United States, most consumer credit reports are issued by the three major credit reporting bureaus: Experian, TransUnion, and Equifax.
 Keep in mind that although your credit score is derived from the information in your credit report and history, they are two separate things.